 While there are many people with strong opinions on baby led weaning versus purees, that’s not what this post is about.
-This post will be going over some of the key points we look at when introducing solids to babies.
-First we need to determine if they are developmentally ready to start solids.
+This is focusing more on how exactly you introduce solids to babies.
+First, we need to determine if they are developmentally ready to start solids.
 Then there are a few key nutrients that we should focus on.
 Lastly, there are a couple of things that we should avoid.

 How to know when a baby is ready for solids?